MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/troubleshooting.md

 az account show
 ```

+If you see an error such as `cli.azext_connectedk8s.custom: Failed to download and install kubectl`, run `az aks install-cli --install-location ~/.azure/kubectl-client/kubectl`  before trying to run `az connectedk8s connect` again.
+This command installs the kubectl client, which is required for the command to work.

 ## Azure Arc agents

-All agents for Azure Arc-enabled Kubernetes are deployed as pods in the `azure-arc` namespace.
+All [agents for Azure Arc-enabled Kubernetes](conceptual-agent-overview.md) are deployed as pods in the `azure-arc` namespace.
 All pods should be running and passing their health checks.

 First, verify the Azure Arc Helm Chart release: